dabreegster/talks/aiuk_ltn/slides.md

 - Nottingham
 - Campaigning group in Lyon
-- Prototyping in 6-10 other places
+- Initial testing in ~10 other places

 ## Engagement model

 - <dcarlino@turing.ac.uk>
-- I can help import
+- I can help import your city
 - Do you have travel demand data?
 - What else should this tool do?
+- I'm looking for help from software engineers & UX designers

 ## LTNs are just the start